nicholaschen09/ai-agent-housing/README.md

 # Housing Search Engine

-A modern web app for searching housing and rentals in major cities.
+A modern web app using ai agents for searching housing and rentals in major cities.

 ## Features
 - Search for apartments and rentals with smart suggestions